All people involved in the care and use of animals must understand their responsibilities and requirements

 If you intend to use animals for scientific purposes, completion of the animal ethics modules listed below is required.
 Please note the completion of additional modules or practical training may be required before use of animals may occur.

-The Office for Research administers the program, which takes around two hours to complete and comprises six modules:
+The Office for Research administers the program, which takes around two and a half hours to complete and comprises seven modules:

 - Introduction to the use of animals in research and teaching at Griffith University